 This query is finding all of the books that share categories with all other books.

-This isn’t particularly useful until we start introducing some variables.
+This is not particularly useful until we start introducing some variables.

 What if you wanted to list every book and find out, for every other book with which it shares a category, how many categories it shares?

-Notice how we’re starting to assign variables.
+Notice how we are starting to assign variables.
 These eventually become the variables in the cypher query made to Neo4j.

-Taking it a step further, let’s create a query which finds, for all books, the books which share at least two categories.
+Taking it a step further, let’s create a query which finds, all the books that share at least two categories.
 We can also display these recommendations in our app like so:

-Of course we don’t want to put too much logic in the controller, so let’s extract this to a model class method:
+Of course, we don’t want to put too much logic in the controller, so we can extract this to a model class method:

 For example, if we had a